drmpjz/CalliopeLinuxSetup/README.md

 While for first experiments it is preferable to use the mount utility for removable storage devices of your graphical desktop environment (e.g. KDE or Gnome) if frequent uploads of new code versions to the Calliope are required this quickly becomes a nuisance.

-One way to streamline this is to use the autofs <https://docs.kernel.org/filesystems/autofs.html> "file system" to automatically mount the Calliope when it is accessed.
+One way to streamline this is to use the autofs <https://docs.kernel.org/filesystems/autofs.html> "file system" to automatically mount the Calliope mini when it is accessed.
 To implement this

 * Install the autofs package using the package manager of your distribution (e.g. zypper, dnf, apt)
 * Create the directory where the Calliope devices will be mounted.
 Ensure the direcotry is owned by user/group root:root and has a protection of 755 like this